Sophie Garénaux: Miss France 2013

-Sophie decided to join the 2013 edition of Miss France and represented her region, Nord Pas de Calais,.
-At the conclusion of the pageant, she was placed as the second runner up.
+Sophie decided to join the 2013 edition of Miss France and represented her region, Nord-Pas-de-Calais.
+At the conclusion of the pageant, she was placed as the second runner-up.

 The national pageant of France was won by Marine Lorphelin who is France's representative for Miss World 2013 in Indonesia.

 Miss Earth 2013

-Being selected as Miss Earth France 2013, Sophie flew to the Philippines to participate in Miss Earth 2013 and would try to be Tereza Fajksová's successor.
+Being selected as Miss Earth France 2013, Sophie flew to the Philippines to participate in Miss Earth 2013 and tried to be Tereza Fajksová's successor.

 As a Miss Earth delegate, an environmental advocacy is a must.
 Based from Miss Earth's website, Sophie's advocacy focuses on water pollution.
 She mentions "industry, agriculture, waste-water and automobile oil spills" as several factors that contributes to the effects of water pollution.
 She chooses water pollution because "...it is a major cause of human, animal and plant mortality on a massive scale.
 Since the late twentieth century, with the use of plastics mainly glass and stainless very poorly degradable, the impact of marine human waste has become increasingly important ! !
 Various studies have now found plastic particles in the oceans of the world and at all depths : 100 million tons of plastic waste are scattered in the world's oceans."
 She said that, "The fight against pollution is difficult, because what is at the bottom or diluted in water is often invisible.
 In addition, some toxic infiltrated into the ground often produce their effects after a long time!
 However, we can act!!
 As we see, the plastic is the material that occupies most of the waste found at sea and eliminate waste, it must first collect."

 Aside from water pollution, Sophie also mentions degassing, desludging and waste management.
 Sophie mentions Guadeloupe, a French territory, to be a victim of waste management.

 Sophie also adds that if she became the Miss Earth winner, she will be able to carry out her plans on a global scale where she can contribute for the future.

 When asked what she can promote about her country, she answered, "My country is a widespread erstwhile country which belongs to the European community, so we have a huge cultural heritage.
 Also, as we are a developed country it is very difficult to promote one thing rather than another, but as I'm a little greedy and French, allow I first mention our French gastronomy."

 During Miss Earth 2013, Sophie won a bronze medal for the "Resorts Wear Competition" as part of the preliminary activities of Miss Earth 2013.
-During the finals night, Sophie was declared as part of the Top 16, semi-finalists.
+During the finals night, Sophie was declared as part of the Top 16 semi-finalists.
 However, she was not able to penetrate further.
 Alyz Henrich of Venezuela was declared as the winner.